How Does Continuous Glucose Monitoring Work?

 How Does A CGM Work?

-A Continuous Glucose Monitors (CGM) generally consists of a sensor, transmitter, and receiver.
-With most CGMs, users wear a flexible sensor just under the skin that they replace every couple of weeks.
-The sensor reads the wear’s interstitial fluid to detect glucose levels, and the attached transmitter sends the sensor’s readings to the receiver.
-This makes it easy for the wearer to see their blood sugar data for quick analysis on easy-to-read graphs.
-The user can easily download and share the data with their healthcare team so that they fine-tune their diabetes treatment.
-Most CGMs connect to compatible devices, such as smartphones and smartwatches, so users can see data even more easily.
+A Continuous Glucose Monitor (CGM) generally consists of a sensor, transmitter, and receiver.
+With most CGMs, users wear a small sensor on top the skin that they replace every couple of weeks.
+The sensor reads the user’s interstitial fluid to detect glucose levels, and the attached transmitter sends the sensor’s readings to the receiver or smartphone app (and in some cases, smartwatch).
+This makes it easy for the user to see their blood sugar data at any time.
+The user can also easily download and share the data with their healthcare team so that they fine-tune their diabetes treatment.

-A new implantable CGM system called Eversense works a little differently than traditional CGMs.
-Eversense lasts 90 days and is inserted via a quick in-office procedure.
+A new implantable CGM system called Eversense E3 works a little differently than traditional CGMs.
+The Eversense E3 sensor lasts 180 (!) days and is inserted via a quick in-office procedure.
+You’ll wear a transmitter over the insertion location, which will send your glucose readings to an app on your smartphone.
+If you’re interested in Eversense E3, talk to your endocrinologist first to determine the best way to get started.

 Studies show that CGMs can reduce A1C levels, provide better glycemic control, and supply physicians with more data to make better-informed treatment decisions.